YacobBY/RsDataScience/README.md

 ![alt text](https://github.com/YacobBY/RsDataScience/blob/master/assets/Cleaner.gif)

-You will now have a PythonExportCopy.csv file which contains all purchasable items and their profit margins by buying and selling them on the GE.
+You will now have a PythonExportCopy.csv file which contains all Runescape purchasable items and their profit margins by buying and selling them on the GE.
 Next up you can load this CSV into

 ### Google Sheets.